The X-Files: Future

 In January 2018, Gillian Anderson confirmed that season 11 would be her final season of The X-Files.
 The following month, Carter stated in an interview that he could see the show continuing without Anderson.
 In May 2018, Fox's co-CEO Gary Newman commented that "there are no plans to do another season at the moment."

 In October 2020, Chris Carter said: "I always thought there would be even more X-Files."
 He admitted that continuing the series at this point with Duchovny and Anderson is unlikely, but has plans to continue the franchise with an upcoming animated spinoff.
 "Being that Gillian has decided to move on with her career, we certainly couldn't do Mulder and Scully again.
 But that's not to say there isn't another way to do The X-Files.
 And so right now I think the future is unwritten."
 The rights are now owned by Disney.
+By July 2025, Ryan Coogler was writing and producing a reboot of the series.